Roman — Roman; 300-400

 Bacchus

-X In the round Bacchus group from the Temple of Mithras.
-The sculpture is made of carrara marble.
-From E end, against the N wall, higher levels than the Serapis group.
+Marble sculpture of Bacchus found on the Temple of Mithras site in London.
 Bacchus stands to the front, totally nude apart from a triangular-shaped diadem on his head.
 He is in a relaxed pose, head inclined to the left, his weight resting on his right leg.
 His left arm is arched over his head and his left hand grips the body of a serpent draped along a vine bearing clusters of grapes.
-On the right he is supported by a satyr and beyond the satyr, the maenad who is clad in a long chiton, clasps a cista mystica.
+On the right he is supported by a satyr and beyond the satyr, the maenad who is clad in a long chiton, clasps a cista mystica (sacred box).
 Between the satyr and a maenad squats Bacchus’ typical cult animal, the panther, looking up.
-On Bacchus’ right, seated on an ass, is a small, bald Silenus, the lower part of his body draped in a himation.
+On Bacchus’ right, seated on an ass, is a small, bald Silenus, the lower part of his body draped in a himation (a type of cloak).
 The low base of the group bears the legend: HOMINIBUS BAGIS BITAM ('You gave life to wandering mortals').
 The sculpture retains slight traces of paint, red, green and blue.
-It has been surmised (see Henig in Shepherd, loc.cit.) that this, the other Bacchic sculptures and the silver hoard consisting of a bowl and box [cista mystica?] and strainer belong to a late post-Mithraic phase of the site.
-The cista mystica carried by the maenad should be compared with the actual silver casket (Shepherd, pp.179-81).

 - Category: